robindemourat/clues-anomaly-understanding/app/data/clues-anomalies-understanding.md

     "title" :"AIME on twitter - without its main actors", "type" : "image",
     "url" : "data/images/aime_without_main_nodes.png",
-    "comment" : "Graph depicting the link between users (@) and hashtags (#) for the aime project.
+    "caption" : "Graph depicting the link between users (@) and hashtags (#) for the aime project.
 The nodes @aimeproject and #brunolatour have been removed to show how the network is organized around the events #, depicted in red."
 }
 ```